Jonasdoubleyou/satellite/README.md

 # SATellite

+<sub>There are probably many other people that named their solver SATellite before me ...
+If you look for "that solver" it is probably not this one</sub>

+ATTENTION: While the solver implements CDCL which is known to be correct, this implementation is a toy project - there is no guarantee that the provided implementation is correct.

 A naive solver for the boolean satisfiability problem (SAT) as well as various generators for SAT problems.
 Also embeds [Kissat](https://github.com/arminbiere/kissat/) for solving the problems using a not-so-naive solver.